afloesch/learning-terraform/single-machine/README.md

 }
 ```

 As you can see we need to create a new variable for the AMI id of the image we want to use.
-In this example we are going to use the latest Amazon Linux PV AMI version 2017.09.0.20170930, since HVM is only supported within a VPC.
+In this example we are going to use the Amazon Linux PV AMI version 2017.09.0.20170930, since HVM is only supported within a VPC.

 Let's review some of the parameters defined in this instance.